MrIDontKNow-hub/FreeMoneyScam/README.md

 # FreeMoneyScam

+!!
+Apparently the rat part of his malware file is stolen off a github user, https://github.com/Small1337/Yoink-Rat-Reupload/blob/a8037a7882c54747d70c6652801ff18b58475e3c/Rat-master/me/nigger/rat/payload/impl/RatRemover.java .
+I dont know how or if this will help but it is sure funny !!

 All of the things we have to nuke in FreeMoney'sHub website

 The list of things the rat steals